Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Red Siskin Birdwatching

-Wichabai Ranch includes an excursion to the nearby area in which they spotted a Red Siskin population a while ago.
 It’s one of the best places in Guyana to observe the Red Siskin, listed as Endangered on the IUCN Red List.
-It is a remarkable bird found in the Southern Rupununi region of Guyana.
+It is a remarkable bird, found in the Southern Rupununi region of Guyana.

 Bushwalk & Reviewing Camera Traps

-After reviewing our camera footage, Erin our host compared the animal’s pattern to the Jaguar ones she knows of.
-To our surprise, she found out, it was a new Jaguar that’s now in the area!
+After reviewing our camera footage, Erin, our host, compared the animal’s pattern to the Jaguar patterns she knows of.
+To our surprise, she found out that it was a new Jaguar that’s now in the area!

 Community Weaving Class

 Wichabai Ranch is located near several indigenous villages.
 Firstly, you have the unique opportunity to visit these villages and learn about the local culture.
-Additionally, they can actively participate in traditional activities, such as basket weaving and cassava bread making.
+Additionally, you can participate in traditional activities, such as basket weaving and cassava bread making.

 Horseback Riding